-For other N models the behaviour of the average binary mass is similar to the one described above, except that in the core there is no large fluctuation (there are no very massive binaries there) and for late phases of cluster evolution small discrepancies between N-body and MOCCA start to show up.
+In the models for other $N$ the behaviour of the average binary mass is similar to that described above, except that in the core there are no large fluctuations (as there are no very massive binaries there), and for the late phases of cluster evolution small discrepancies between the $N$-body and MOCCA models start to show up.

 The evolution of the average binary binding energy for different regions of the system is shown in Figs.\ref{fig:ebin_50_t}, \ref{fig:ebin_10_50} and \ref{fig:ebin_0_rc}.
-The best agreement between N-body and MOCCA results is for the core region.
-The buildup of the binary binding energy connected with the formation of massive BH-BH binary is clearly visible.
-It has to be stressed that the increase of the binary binding energy is not connected with the core collapse and core bounce.
-It is purely connected with the formation of a very massive BH-BH binary and then in the increase of its binding energy in interactions with stars and other binaries.
+The best agreement between the $N$-body and MOCCA results is for the core region.
+The buildup of the binary binding energy connected with the formation of a massive BH-BH binary is clearly visible.
+It has to be stressed that the increase of the binary binding energy is not connected with core collapse and core bounce.
+It is purely connected with the formation of a very massive BH-BH binary and then the increase of its binding energy in interactions with stars and other binaries.
 The binary is finally removed from the system and then the average binary binding energy suddenly drops.
-For other cluster regions the agreement between N-body and MOCCA is less satisfactory.
-The average binary binding energy for N-body is systematically larger than for MOCCA.
-The differences start to buildup just after the time when the stellar evolution stops to dominate the cluster global evolution.
-It seems that in N-body simulations harder binaries can be produced in the core before they are kicked out to the outer parts of the system.
-Maybe this is connected with the fact that in MOCCA code only binaries are allowed, the higher hierarchies are not allowed.
-Triples and quadrupoles are artificially disrupted to binaries and single stars.
-It is well known that in N-body simulations substantial number of triples and quadruples are formed \citep[e.g.][and reference therein]{mikkola1984,MHM1991,HH2003,Hurleyetal2005}.
-They can interact with other object in the system and produce, on average slightly harder binaries.
+For other cluster regions the agreement between the $N$-body and MOCCA results is less satisfactory; the average binary binding energy for the $N$-body model is systematically larger than for MOCCA.
+The differences start to build up just after the time when stellar evolution ceases to dominate the global evolution of the cluster.
+It seems that in $N$-body simulations harder binaries can be produced in the core before they are kicked out to the outer parts of the system.
+Maybe this is connected with the fact that in MOCCA only binaries are allowed; higher hierarchies are not allowed, as triples and quadruples are artificially disrupted into binaries and single stars (see \citet{HyG2012}).
+It is well known that in $N$-body simulations substantial numbers of triples and quadruples are formed \citep[e.g.][and reference therein]{mikkola1984,MHM1991,HH2003,Hurleyetal2005}.
+They can interact with other objects in the system, and produce on average slightly harder binaries.